Probabilistic Kolmogorov-Arnold Network: Probabilistic KAN test

-The DDR algorithm builds the ensemble of models using the specifically created set of disjoints.
-Therefore, it is crucial to emphasise its advantage over an ensemble built using disjoints containing random records.
+The DDR algorithm builds the ensemble of models using the specifically created set of data clusters.
+Therefore, it is crucial to emphasise its advantage over an ensemble built using clusters containing random records.
 To show this, a set of $100$ input points have been randomly generated.
-For each input point, the true mean and the true standard deviation have been calculated using the Monte-Carlo sampling of $10^5$ points.
-Next, for each input point, the mean and the standard deviation have been calculated using the DDR ensembles (i.e. built using the DDR algorithm) and the random ensembles (i.e. built using random disjoints).
-All ensembles had the same number of models --- $29$.
+For each input point, the true mean and the true standard deviation have been calculated using the MC sampling.
+Next, for each input point, the mean and the standard deviation have been calculated using the DDR ensembles and the random ensembles\footnote{The entire dataset is shuffled randomly, split into the same number of clusters as the DDR ensemble contains, and the ensemble of models is created such that each model is trained on its cluster.}.
 In figure \ref{fig:atanMV}, the results are compared and it can be seen that the random ensembles can model the means well, which is a known fact, but cannot model the standard deviations at all.
 Meanwhile, the DDR ensembles predict the standard deviations both qualitatively and quantitatively.

-To estimate quantitatively whether the DDR ensembles can give the ECDFs that are close to the real CDFs (built using the Monte-Carlo sampling) across a wide range of inputs, the standard Kolmogorov-Smirnov goodness test with level $\alpha = 0.05$ has been used.
-This test quantifies the distance between the distribution functions and indicates whether they can be regarded to be sampled from the same reference distribution.
-For the $100$ input points generated above, the DDR ensembles have failed the Kolmogorov-Smirnov test at $31.8 \pm 4.3$ points, when compared to the Monte-Carlo sampling.
-This might seem to be a large percentage, but the underlying system has specifically been chosen to be extremely challenging for the modelling.
-Furthermore, the random ensembles have failed the test at $98.8 \pm 1.0$ points.